gaia-platform/GaiaPlatform/README.md

 ## Environment requirements

-This repository is meant to be built with clang-8.
-To ensure clang-8 use, add the following lines to your .bashrc.
+This repository is meant to be built with `clang-8`.
+To ensure `clang-8` use, add the following lines to your `.bashrc`.

 * ```export CC=/usr/bin/clang-8```
 * ```export CXX=/usr/bin/clang++-8```